 Introduction

-For Mr. Sparks and his students, the election of Donald Trump generated an escalating and heated debate over the future of immigrants broadly.
-During the 2016 presidential campaign, Trump ran his election on the promise to enforce geographical borders to control the flow of immigration.
-He promised to build a wall on the Mexican border, followed by banning Muslim refugees, ending sanctuary cities, and culminating in deporting millions of undocumented immigrants.
-In addition, Trump vowed to terminate Deferred Action for Childhood Arrivals (DACA) programs, a policy that would ultimately impact thousands of students in American schools.
-During his presidency, Trump’s actions negatively impacted the lives of millions of immigrant-origin students and their families.
+e Donald Trump’s election generated a heated debate over the future of immigrants Mr. Sparks’ classroom.
+During the 2016 presidential campaign, Trump’s political platform promised to enforce geographical borders to control the flow of immigration, build a wall on the Mexican border, banMuslim refugees, end sanctuary cities, terminate Deferred Action for Childhood Arrivals (DACA) programs, and deport millions of undocumented immigrants.
+These policies ultimately impacted thousands of students in American schools.
+During his presidency, Trump’s actions disrupted, adversely affected, and shattered the lives of millions of immigrant-origin students and their families.

 Mr. Sparks’ students were no exception to this painful reality.
-When reflecting about some of the challenges that his students face, Mr. Sparks was quick to put their experience in the broader historical context they find themselves in:
+Mr. Sparks, the high school teacher who is the focus of this study, identifies as a Black man with some Irish and Filipino roots, and loves history and Hip-Hop culture.
+He and his family reside just a few miles away from Dreamer’s High.
+HERE SAY SOMETHING ABOUT HIS COMMITMENT TO SOCIAL JUSTICE, ETC. Upon reflection about the challenges that his students faced, Mr. Sparks was quick to situate their experiences within the broader historical context:

 All of my kids know somebody that is an immigrant or is undocumented.
 And a vast majority of my students are having to deal with living in a constant state of fear.
 When Donald Trump was elected that fear was truly palpable around here.
 There was a lot of fear throughout my class and the school in general, just like in society, but we had to deal with it in a way at Dreamers High that I don't think a lot of other schools had to deal with.
 Actively and consciously demonstrating sensitivity to our community, reminding our teaching community to be aware of the things that we say, and simultaneously making kids realize that they also need to be sensitive about the things that they say.
 Because even though they might not know it, somebody in the class might be undocumented.
 Someone in our learning community, in our school, in our class might be losing their parents because their parents are undocumented.
 And even though students might be documented, sometimes their parents aren’t.
 It's a tricky situation to process and a very scary real-life issue to make sense of.
 I know it's not unique just to our school, but those are definitely some of the things that my kids are dealing with.